core-wg/oscore/draft-ietf-core-object-security.md

 The Outer No-Response option is used to support proxy functionality, specifically to avoid error transmissions from proxies to clients, and to avoid bandwidth reduction to servers by proxies applying congestion control when not receiving responses.
 The Outer No-Response option is processed according to {{outer-options}}.

-Note the effect in step 8 of {{ver-res}} when applied to No-Response.
 Applications should consider that a proxy may remove the Outer No-Response option from the request.
 Applications using No-Response can specify policies to deal with cases where servers receive an Inner No-Response option only, which may be the result of the request having traversed a No-Response unaware proxy, and update the processing in {{ver-res}} accordingly.
 This avoids unnecessary error responses to clients and bandwidth reductions to servers, due to No-Response unaware proxies.

 #### OSCORE